 Holyland: Yuu just wants to be left alone.
 However, being forced to take down bullies that try to have their way with him leads to developing a reputation as a fearsome bully hunter and in turn leading more punks to fight him.

 Furuichi in Beelzebub is somewhere between this and Action Survivor.
 Yes his best friend is the biggest delinquent in all Japan, but Furuichi can't fight to save his life.
+Until he got tissues to summon demons from the Behemoth Squad (and Behemoth himself) to give him their powers.

 This reputation both helps and hinders him.
 On the one hand, he's considered a ringleader of delinquents by many school officials and so whenever the actual delinquents do anything worth punishing, his name will at least come up, if he doesn't get punished as well.
 On the other hand, he's managed to unite several delinquent groups to help fight Lord En and they really only listen to him because he had this reputation.